TLLRSK/pokedex-challenge/README.md

 - Next and previous page buttons
 - Indexed page button

-1. After fetching all pokemons, get the quantity of pages by dividing all pokemons amount by the pokemons displayed at each page.
+1. After fetching all pokemons, get the amount of pages by dividing all pokemons amount by the pokemonsPerPage value at each page.
+Then round with Math.ceil.
 2. Wether user is at first or last page, don't display the prev or next button.
 3. Show a max amount of pokemon per page.

 ##### 3. Show a max amount of pokemon per page.
 - Set current page number.
 - Set max amount of pokemons per page.
-- Get first and last pokemon using current page and max amount values then split the array with all pokemons.
+- Get first and last pokemon using current page and max amount values then slice the array with all pokemons.
 - Render by mapping the new array.

 ### FAVOURITES
 Showing marked as favourite pokemons

-Storing each marked pokemon in a state and rendering them when user is at Favourites page.
 * Use local storage.

+1. Check if there are fav pokemons in localStorage.
+2. If there are fav pokemons, parse JSON and save them into data()
+3. Pass fav pokemons to Fav view as prop.
+4. On showing selected pokemon at PokemonCard, check if pokemon is in fav pokemons list using it's ID.
+5. Change fav button style depending on listed/non listed condition.
+6. When clicking on pokemon card, add or remove pokemon from fav pokemons list using it's ID.

 ## Journal
 - Found an error (cannot access before initialization) importing components from index.js, fixed by sorting the way files are exported.